 General William Booth, founder of the Salvation Army, said the following at the dawn of the twentieth century:

-“I am of the opinion that the chief dangers which confront the coming century will be religion without the Holy Ghost; Christianity with Christ; forgiveness without repentance; salvation without regeneration; politics without God, and heaven without hell.”
+“I am of the opinion that the chief dangers which confront the coming century will be religion without the Holy Ghost; Christianity without Christ; forgiveness without repentance; salvation without regeneration; politics without God, and heaven without hell.”

 As you read through some of the examples below, you’ll find that General Booth had remarkable foresight.